 The old adage “buy cheap and pay dear” certainly applies here.

 Some might disagree with me about what I say next but when deciding if it’s worth paying more for carbon fibre tripod legs then the answer isn’t definitely one way or another.
-Carbon fibre is lighter…much lighter, but I want a tripod to be stable and this means the heavier aluminium tripods have an edge.
+Carbon fibre is lighter…much lighter, but you want a tripod to be stable and this means the heavier aluminium tripods perhaps have an edge.
 Sure you can hang weights (such as a camera bag) off a tripod to weigh a carbon fibre tripod down if it gets windy but taking a heavier tripod means this isn’t necessary and if things get really gale-force your images will certainly appreciate that extra weight of the tripod.
-Also the metal tripods are significantly cheaper and that money in my eyes can be better used elsewhere.
+Also the metal tripods are significantly cheaper and that money can perhaps be better used elsewhere.

 Some people say that carbon fibre might resonate less but whether this makes a difference or not is arguable.
 There’s also the added bonus of the extra exercise you get from lugging a heavier tripod around and exercise is always something that is hard to make time for when working full time!

 ***QUICK TIP*** Use a timer or remote if you’re using a tripod to minimise risk of shaking the camera when pressing the shutter button.
 If you’re a perfectionist and your camera has a ‘Mirror Up’ function (dSLRs) you may want to use it.
 This will require two clicks of the shutter/ remote to take a photo but minimises risk of the mirror slapping upwards (as happens when a photo is taken) moving the camera.

 Good weather does not necessarily equal good photography